curiousyogurt/Turnstyle/README.md

 Returns:

-    An integer representing the position of the main connective.
+    An unsigned integer representing the length of the formula [formulaLength] An integer representing the position of the main connective of the formula [mainConnective]

 ***